VBScript Data Types:

 However, VBScript provides us ways where a coder can determine the sub types.
 This helps coders and VBScript to work with proper subtypes and wrong mapping side effects.

 There are two types of Data coercion:

 - Explicit Coercion

-In this process, VBScript engine automatically transform variant to underlying sub types.
+In this process, the VBScript engine automatically transforms variants to underlying subtypes.
 This automatic transfer of sub types sometimes are very good and user friendly and sometimes it may fail.

 When VBScript engine sees the data type and the corresponding operations, it just transfers the data type for being safer during operation.
-However, implicit type conversion does not happen on random basis.
-It just happen when we change the data of the current variable.
+However, implicit type conversion does not happen on a random basis.
+It just happens when we change the data of the current variable.

 TypeName() is the function that can return :

 In this process coders can transform a variant to one of the desired sub types.